-The first day a young child spends away from home, whether it's at a preschool, a home daycare, or other child care setting, can be as exciting as challenging.
-The two environments not only look different, but feel different too.
+The first day a young child spends away from home, whether it's at a preschool, a home daycare, or another child care setting, can be as exciting as challenging.
+The two environments not only look different but feel different too.

 The CLASS® tool helps to provide clear definitions of interactions that are proven to have the power to transform a child's learning experiences.
 Using CLASS principles as a guide, families and teachers can begin to create a meaningful bridge between the environments through consistent and quality interactions.

 At home, a consistent routine can also help ease the transition between home and school.
-Creating a consistent morning routine, is a great way to signal when it is time to leave the home and go to school, or daycare.
+Creating a consistent morning routine is a great way to signal when it is time to leave home and go to school or daycare.

 Extend Quality Interactions Beyond the Classroom